Personal guarantees pledge personal assets which the lender can seize if the borrower defaults.

 Lenders require guarantors to take independent legal advice on the implications and risks under the personal guarantee – we offer this advice.

 Our fees for a review and signature to confirm you have received independent legal advice are £490 plus VAT.
 Where there is more than one guarantor for the same loan there is a discount.

 If the business does not meet the payments or obligations required under the guarantee then you as the guarantor have a personal obligation.
-The obligations can include:
+The risks can include:

 If several directors “jointly and severally” give the same bank a personal guarantee then the bank:

 - Does not have to take action against, i.e. chase, all directors; but